Miso the japanese soy paste + my miso course experience

 Summary

-Miso is divided into different categories depending on the ingredients, color and taste.
-Soybeans are always the basis.
-With Mamemiso (=bean miso豆味噌), this ingredient is used exclusively.
-With (=rice miso米味噌) rice is added and with Mugimiso (=grain/barley miso麦味噌) barley is added.
-There are also differences in color.
-This depends mainly on the fermentation time.
-You can store miso for several years and even decades.
-The only important thing is that the paste is airtight.
-However, one thing to keep in mind about the storage duration is that the intensity of the taste increases over the years.
+Miso is divided into different categories according to its ingredients, color, and flavor.
+The base ingredient is always soybeans.
+With Mamemiso (豆味噌 = Bean Miso), only soybeans are used.
+In Komemiso (米味噌 = Rice Miso), rice is also added, and in Mugimiso (麦味噌 = Grain/Barley Miso), barley is used.
+There are also differences in color, which depends primarily on the duration of fermentation.
+You can store miso for several years, even decades.
+The only important thing is that the paste is stored airtight.
+One thing you should consider regarding storage time: the intensity of the flavor increases over the years.

-At the very beginning, the paste is white and is also called Shiro-Miso (白味噌).
-You can still taste the soybeans, so it is rather neutral.
-The red miso is called Aka-Miso (赤味噌) and is in the middle of fermentation.
-The black Kuro-Miso paste (黒味噌) has the longest fermentation time.
-So it can be said that Kuro-Miso paste tastes the most intense of all three varieties.
-There are other flavors, namely spicy (Kara-Miso 辛味噌), sweet (Ama-Miso 甘味噌) and a mixture of different (Awase-Miso 合わせ味噌)
+At the very beginning, the paste is white and is called Shiro-Miso (白味噌).
+You can still taste the soybeans, so it's rather neutral.
+The red miso is called Aka-Miso (赤味噌) and is in the middle range of fermentation.
+Miso with a very long fermentation period becomes much darker and develops a more intense flavor.
+A well-known example is Hatcho-Miso (八丁味噌) from Aichi, which is fermented for at least two years.
+There are also other flavor variations: spicy (Kara-Miso 辛味噌), sweet (Ama-Miso 甘味噌), and a mix of different types (Awase-Miso 合わせ味噌).

 How healthy is Miso?